C4lopsitta/filmstore-api/README.md

 - [ ] Projects to group images or rolls
 - [ ] Non-film images to allow for general image backups
 - [ ] Image albums
+- [ ] Docker container

+> [!Note]
+> Currently the API endpoints have changed *quite a bit* so the app is broken.
+Right now the API is my priority and I'll
+> get back to the App as soon as the API has reached a good state.

 ## Running the API
 A running script, which expects to have a python VENV available in the `venv` folder, is available.